We’re comms people volunteering our time to help community organisations communicate better.

 Founders and trustees

 Gail Marshall and Sue McCabe set up the Community Comms Collective in Wellington in 2013, hoping to harness the generosity of communications people and achieve more than they could through their individual efforts.
 They are the founding trustees of the Community Comms Collective Charitable Trust.
-In 2017, Louise Lum, who founded the collective’s website usability service, joined Gail and Sue on the Trust Board, along with Lynne Le Gros in 2023.
+In 2017, Louise Lum, who founded the collective’s website usability service, joined the Trust Board, along with Lynne Le Gros in 2023.

 Our team